langouste/ansible-skeleton/README.md

 ### 3. Code

-Code your infra and re-run playbooks with`vagrant provision`.
+Code your infra and run playbooks with `vagrant provision`

+Extra to this ansible-playbook command can be used directly : `ansible-playbook site.yml`.

 Write assert in `*_test.py` files `py.test` will run them within the container using Testinfra's Ansible connection backend.